4. Registration for vaccination (including FAQ)

 For more information: myCOVIDvac

-To ensure that the registration process works properly, it is recommended to test several updated browsers.
-Access to the registration platform may vary, depending on the type of computer used.
+- To ensure that the registration process works properly, it is recommended that you test several updated web browsers.
+The quality of access to the registration platform may also vary, depending on the type of computer or tablet used.

 Registration for vaccination is done online and is finalised with the receipt of a confirmation SMS text message, followed by, in some cases, the notification of a vaccination appointment.